 Virtual Admissions Receptions

-This video from St. Paul's School, Concord, New Hampshire offers a virtual tour of that historic boarding school.
+This video from St. Paul's School, Concord, New Hampshire, offers a virtual tour of that historic boarding school.

 Learning About The School

-Many parents feel that they know a school because they have spent time on its website.
-They 'liked' the school's Facebook page and are following it on Twitter.
-They also have watched all the YouTube videos the school has posted on its YouTube channel.
+Many parents feel they know a school because they have spent time on its website.
+They 'liked' the school's Facebook and Instagram pages and followed the school on X. They also watched all the videos it posted on its YouTube channel.
 They and their child are convinced that the school is a good fit for them and their requirements.
-So why bother actually hopping on a plane, renting a car, booking accommodation, and taking all that time to go and visit the school?
-It goes without saying that you need to visit any school to which you are thinking of sending your child if at all possible.
+So why bother hopping on a plane, renting a car, booking accommodation, and taking all that time to go and visit the school?
+After attending a reception by several boarding schools and speaking with school representatives, you have decided on one of the schools as the right one.
+Now is the time to visit any school you consider sending your child if possible.
 The school will insist on it because they want to meet you in person whenever possible.
+Remember that your child will attend the school for three or four years.

-Your educational consultant may have given the schools glowing reports.
-Your great uncle has always spoken about his years at one of the schools on your shortlist with great fondness.
-In fact, he has given generously to his alma mater.
+I cannot stress enough the importance of visiting schools in person.
+Your educational consultant may have given the schools you are considering glowing reports.
+Your great uncle has fondly spoken about his years at one of the schools on your shortlist and has generously given to his alma mater.
 One of your colleagues in the Boston office has a daughter at another school on your shortlist.
-She apparently loves her school's equestrian program.
-But that's their opinion.
-You and your child need to set foot on each campus on your shortlist, scope each one out, and use your own judgment to determine whether your child will be happy there for three or four years.
+She loves her school's equestrian program.

 Questions?
 Contact us on Facebook. @boardingschoolreview